Begonia cucullata

-Begonia cucullata, also known as wax begonia and clubed begonia, is a species of the Begoniaceae that is native to South American countries of Argentina, Brazil, Paraguay, and Uruguay.
+Begonia cucullata, also known as clubbed begonia, is a species of the Begoniaceae that is native to South American countries of Argentina, Brazil, Paraguay, and Uruguay.
 A common garden plant and part of the section Begonia, it was described in 1805 by Carl Ludwig Willdenow (1765–1812).
 The specific epithet "cucullata" means "resembling a hood" or "hooded".

 Description

 The plant is an upright growing, herbaceous perennial that has almost symmetrical succulent pale green to pale reddish brown leaves that are ovate, glabrous 4–8 cm long and 6 cm wide, with edged, glossy and toothed crenation.
 Grown as a groundcover, the flowers of the plant are red, pink or white that bloom in the summer or year-round in warmer places, and the fruits have three wings.

 Range

 Native to South America, wax begonia is also found growing invasively in Florida, namely from the northern and central peninsula west to central panhandle, and also in Georgia.
 The plant may invade waysides, deforested areas, overgrazed pastureland, and wastelands.

 Because they are such prolific seed producers, seeds are thought to be the primary way begonias spread when left unchecked.
 They can also root very easily, but this may not play much of a role under natural conditions.